 Sow seeds quarter of an inch deep in potting soil and put them in a warm place, out of direct sunshine.

 Thin the seedlings to one per starter pot or egg carton cell, and transplant them outdoors when they have at least two sets of true leaves.

 Place them in soil that has been prepared as above.
 The soil in the starter pot should be level with the ground soil.

 Space the seedlings according to their mature dimensions.
-Plant dwarf varieties one to two feet apart, moderately-sized hedge plants 4 to 6 feet apart, and the largest varieties 8 to 10 feet apart.
+Plant dwarf varieties one to two feet apart, moderately-sized hedge plants four to six feet apart, and the largest varieties eight to 10 feet apart.